ikviatkovski/US_Domestic_Flights_Delays_Analysis/README.md

 Datasets and auxillary data files used for the Project and generated through the Project exceed any available external storage and are stored locally only.

-Auxillary images generated for the Project in a separated Jupyter Notebook __[Auxillary Images](http://localhost:8888/notebooks/code/Auxillary%20Images.ipynb)__ are available as *.png files at the __[images](http://localhost:8888/tree/images)__ folder in the Projects repository.
+[AUX](http://localhost:8888/tree/PROJECTS/cstone/Auxiliary%20Materials) folder contains a Jupyter notebook [Auxilliary Code](http://localhost:8888/notebooks/PROJECTS/cstone/Auxiliary%20Materials/Auxiliary%20Code.ipynb) used for visuals creation on features importance vizializations, and a mix of auxilliary DataFrames created through the process, as well as png files of all vizualizations for the Project presentation.
 ***
 ## Data Dictionary ##

 Initial datasets used for the Project were obtained in the [Data Library of Bureau of Tranportation Statistics](https://www.transtats.bts.gov/Databases.asp?Mode_ID=1&Mode_Desc=Aviation&Subject_ID2=0) as a part of US Departament of Transportation and US Federal Aviation Authority Open Data Project.
 Flight performance information is available for download per monthly reporting periods with possibility to pre-select parameters of interest.
 A data dictionary for all parameters is available at [Data Dictionary](https://www.transtats.bts.gov/Tables.asp?DB_ID=120&DB_Name=Airline%20On-Time%20Performance%20Data&DB_Short_Name=On-Time) where all the fields and industry-specific terminology is explained in the sections corresponding to **"Reporting Carrier On-Time Performance"** section.
-Throuh the Project flow some additional explanations are given wherever necessary.
+Through the Project flow some additional explanations are given wherever necessary.
 ***
 ## Executive Summary ##